BareNecessity/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 Question:
 Write a program which can compute the factorial of a given numbers.
 The results should be printed in a comma-separated sequence on a single line.
-Suppose the following input is supplied to the program:
+Suppose the following input is to be supplied to the program:
 8
 Then, the output should be:
 40320

 Hints:
-In case of input data being supplied to the question, it should be assumed to be a console input.
+In case input data is to be supplied to the question, it should be assumed that it is a console input.

 Solution:
 ```python